 How to properly care for boxing gloves?

 In addition to an unpleasant smell, fungal bacteria dangerous to human skin can also form inside.
-In order for your boxing gloves to always remain clean and odorless, you need to follow the following simple rules:
+For your boxing gloves to always remain clean and odorless, you need to follow the following simple rules:

-- After training, you need to dry boxing gloves properly.
-In fact, it is not difficult to dry them, it is enough to put a crumpled newspaper into gloves after training.
 The newspaper will absorb all the excess moisture inside.
 There are also special dryers for boxing gloves.
-Or in extreme cases, after training, it is enough to put the gloves out of the bag, unbutton the Velcro and put the palm up.
+Or in extreme cases, after training, it is enough to put the gloves out of the bag, unbutton the Velcro, and put the palm up.
 The main thing is not to dry gloves on the battery!

 How to buy the best boxing gloves